 For incoming students in Autumn Quarter 2018-19, the following changes to the IPS Master of Arts degree program will be implemented.

-The program will be renamed the Ford Dorsey Program in International Public Policy and referred to as "MIPP."
-The degree will be renamed Master of Arts - International Public Policy (M.A.-I.P.P.).
+The program will be renamed the Ford Dorsey Program in International Policy and referred to as "MIP."
+The degree will be renamed Master of Arts - International Policy (M.A.-I.P.).

 This is a professional, terminal degree so work experience is preferred but not required for admission.
 Additionally, application to the program does not require completion of any prerequisite coursework, although it is strongly recommended that admitted students have a foundation of knowledge in algebra and/or calculus, introductory microeconomics, and introductory macroeconomics.

-The official start to the program will be a microeconomics “Boot Camp” offered during the two weeks preceding the start of autumn quarter.
+The official start to the program will be a microeconomics and statistical computing “Boot Camp” offered during the two weeks preceding the start of autumn quarter.
 This short course is designed as a refresher on central concepts in microeconomics that will be useful to students as they begin the program.

 Core Courses (36 units)